IrhaAli/lighthouse-web-notes/Week_1/Lecture and Compass Summary Notes.md

-# Week 1 Compass Summary Notes
+# Week 1 Summary Notes
 ## How to Approach a Problem
 * Step 1: Fully understand the problem
 * Step 2: Start with pseudocode as a way to break down the problem